SB 4141 (Coreg 12.5 mg)

 Generic Name: carvedilol

-Coreg is used in the treatment of high blood pressure; heart failure; left ventricular dysfunction; atrial fibrillation; angina and belongs to the drug class non-cardioselective beta blockers.
+Coreg is used in the treatment of atrial fibrillation; high blood pressure; left ventricular dysfunction; heart failure; angina and belongs to the drug class non-cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Coreg 12.5 mg is not subject to the Controlled Substances Act.
+Coreg 12.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - 11.00 mm

 - Non-cardioselective beta blockers

 - C - Risk cannot be ruled out

 - Not a controlled drug

 - silicon dioxide